Tips for Advisers

 Dollars for Your Chapter – Fundraising Events and Other Ideas

 - Ask for Conference support from your PRSA Chapter.
 This seems to work better with a PRSA Chapter that only sponsors one or two PRSSA Chapters.
-Several PRSA Chapters have ongoing programs to provide support for students attending National Conference.
+Several PRSA Chapters have ongoing programs to provide support for students attending International Conference.

 - Ask for help from graduates.
 One school breaks funding down into segments — sponsor a student’s registration, sponsor a student for a day (cost of housing/registration) or sponsor a student’s meals, etc. Providing several different levels of support lets younger graduates who aren’t able to write big checks get involved and help.

 - Seek support from your Chapter’s Professional Adviser and their organization.
 They know your Chapter and students best and have already demonstrated their commitment by serving as a Professional Adviser.
-Helping fund students going to National Conference is a logical extension of this support.
+Helping fund students going to International Conference is a logical extension of this support.

 - Involve the greater campus community through a “President for a Day” raffle that lets the winner trade jobs with university president/chancellor for a day.
 One campus that tried this initially expected students to buy the most chances but discovered that people on the buildings and grounds crew did.
 A buildings and grounds crew member won, but the president was a good sport and went through with the exchange as promised.
 Schools with less understanding presidents might consider involving the dean, department chair or even Faculty Adviser in a “Trade for a Day” raffle.

-- Consider inviting internship mentors to help support National Conference attendance for the students they’ve had as interns during the course of a year.
+- Consider inviting internship mentors to help support International Conference attendance for the students they’ve had as interns during the course of a year.
 They know about the program and have ties through their interns.

 Making the Most of Your Professional Adviser